This blog post was updated on May 6, 2022.

 A Partner of Schools and Families

 Bark for Families is our flagship product for monitoring text, chat, email, and 24+ social media platforms.
 Launched in 2015, it introduced the most advanced solution for monitoring online communications on the market.
-Families subscribe to Bark for monitoring personal accounts at a rate that allows us to extend that same algorithm to schools.
+Families subscribe to for monitoring personal accounts at a rate that allows us to extend that same algorithm to schools.
 Now, with the addition of our Chrome extension and content filtering features, Bark for Schools offers a comprehensive solution.
 In this way, our schools are able to help keep their students safe no matter when or how they use their technology — and they’ll never have to pay for this service.

 Bark for Schools is a free chromebook monitoring software, and fully CIPA-compliant school safety solution that will help you to protect your entire school community.
-Schools can better understand how we’re able to do what we do by reading our white paper, visiting our website, or emailing us at firstname.lastname@example.org.
-Parents can enroll in our Parent Portal — also free — to receive alerts when school is not in session, and they can sign up today to monitor their children’s personal accounts with Bark for Families.
+Schools can better understand how we’re able to do what we do by reading our white paper, visiting our website, or emailing us at email@example.com.
+Parents can enroll in our Parent Portal — also free — to receive alerts when school is not in session, and they can to monitor their children’s personal accounts with Bark for Families.

 Bark for Schools, the trusted partner of more than 1,700 school districts across the U.S. for student account monitoring, is proud to announce its free web filtering for schools feature.
 As with the rest of the service, this feature is completely free and available for all new and existing Bark for Schools customers.

 In addition to monitoring student accounts for signs of serious issues like cyberbullying, self-harm, violence, and more, schools will now also be able to prevent students from accessing harmful and inappropriate websites.